awsdocs/amazon-ecr-user-guide/doc_source/ecr-eventbridge.md

 ## Sample Events from Amazon ECR<a name="ecr-eventbridge-bus"></a>

 The following are example events from Amazon ECR\.
+For more information about events, see

 [Amazon ECR Events](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html#ecr-event-types) in the *Amazon EventBridge User Guide*